 Like Botox, Dysport blocks the transmission of nerve signals to muscles in the injection area, thereby preventing muscle contraction.
 Sensory signals, however, are spared, meaning there is no change in the sensation of the area.
 Stopping the motor movement diminishes the lines that are repeatedly formed by creating the expression.
-The result is a smoother, more wrinkle-free skin surface.
+The result can be a smoother, more wrinkle-free skin surface.

-The cost of Dysport is usually less than Botox, however more product is required, making the cost difference sometimes irrelevant.
+The cost of Dysport is usually less than Botox, however more product is typcially required, making the cost difference sometimes irrelevant.

 *Results may vary.

 What is Treatment Like?

 Similar to other injectables, a topical numbing cream will be applied for 20-30 minutes before the procedure.
 Dr. Rokhsar will then inject a customized amount of Dysport into the areas of concern.
 After the procedure, mild swelling, bruising, redness, or tenderness may appear and is a temporary side effect.

 The first step in your Dysport injection treatment is a consultation with Dr. Cameron Rokhsar.
 Dr. Rokhsar will tell you what is possible and what might require an additional or supplementary treatment.
 For example, many patients will pair an injectable treatment with a Fraxel laser treatment.
 To schedule this consultation, simply contact us.
 If you have more questions about Dysport and what Dysport can do for you, Dr. Rokhsar will be happy to answer your questions!